 Scarborough boasts stunning scenery, glorious beaches and much to see and do – is it any wonder that people have been flocking there for nearly 400 years now?
 You can still immerse yourself in its history with Scarborough Castle and the Rotunda Museum of geology, or venture down to the seafront to see the amusement arcades, ice cream parlours, shellfish stalls and beach huts.
 Outdoor adventures can be found all around: try boating in Peasholm Park; take a ride on the miniature railway or watch a performance at the Stephen Joseph Theatre.

 Fish and chips, history and culture, views and festivals, vampires and Goths, it’s all on offer in Whitby.
 West Cliff is worth a visit, it’s full of fun with a paddling pool, Skateboard Park, bumper boats, trampolines and crazy golf.
-It’s also home to Whitby Leisure Centre, the Whitby Pavilion Complex and the famous Whalebone Arch.
+It’s also home to Whitby Leisure Centre and the famous Whalebone Arch.
 Historians will enjoy finding out about its connection to Captain Cook and the role it played in the whaling and jet industries at the Captain Cook Memorial Museum; steam fans can board the North Yorkshire Moors Railway at its northernmost station and those with a literary bent can follow in the footsteps of Bram Stoker’s Dracula.

 You’ll find some of the country’s best surfing beaches, with Scarborough’s North and South Bays being popular spots to catch a wave.
 Kayaking and paddle-boarding are also becoming very popular in the area.
 Test yourself on World Cup mountain-biking trails in Dalby Forest, explore ‘top-of-the-world’ cycling at Sutton Bank National Park Centre or challenge yourself to breathtaking Tour de Yorkshire routes.